aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/etc/php/7.2/`

-where the `/usr/local/etc/php/7.2/php.ini` file will contain the pecl installation directory setting for php 7.2 extensions:
+where the `/usr/local/etc/php/7.2/php.ini` file will contain the PECL installation directory setting for php 7.2 extensions:

 `extension_dir = "/usr/local/lib/php/pecl/20170718"`

-> Note: the extensions directory uses a directory named with the php release date instead of the php version number where the pecl installed extensions will be stored.
+> Note: the extensions directory uses a directory named with the PHP release date instead of the PHP version number where the pecl installed extensions will be stored.

 Now when we run the v 7.2 pecl command `/usr/local/Cellar/php@7.2/7.2.18/bin/pecl install xdebug` for instance, the xdebug.so extension file will be installed in the `/usr/local/lib/php/pecl/20170718` directory.

-> Normally we would switch the active php version we are using as described in the next section and then just use the global pecl command to install extensions, instead of referencing the full pecl path for a specific version.
+> Normally we would switch the active PHP version we are using as described in the next section and then just use the global pecl command to install extensions, instead of referencing the full pecl command path for a specific PHP version.

-## Switching between latest and older installed php versions
+## Switching between latest and older installed PHP versions

-In order to run older version of php when we execute the global php and pecl commands we need to use brew to switch to active php version to the older version.
+In order to run older version of PHP when we execute the global php and pecl commands we need to use brew to switch to active PHP version to the older version.

 Assuming we already installed the the latest(7.3) and 7.2 versions by running `brew install php` and `brew install php@7.2`, and assuming we are running the latest version which is the default active version, we can switch to the older version by running the following commands: